BIOGRAPHYJosé "Jody" O. Ortega, MD, practices non-surgical orthopaedic sports medicine at Andrews Sports Medicine & Orthopaedic Center.

 Dr. Ortega is board certified by the American Board of Internal Medicine and also holds a Certificate of Added Qualification in primary care sports medicine.
 He is a member of the American Medical Society for Sports Medicine and American College of Sports Medicine.

 Dr. Ortega serves as the Fellowship Director for Primary Care at the American Sports Medicine Institute.
-He is a team physician for Briarwood Christian High School, McAdory High School, Oak Mountain High School, Birmingham-Southern College and the Lakeshore Foundation.
+He is a team physician for Birmingham-Southern College, Briarwood Christian School, Homewood High School, McAdory High School, Oak Mountain High School and the Lakeshore Foundation.
 He also provides sports medicine assistance to Troy University and Auburn University.
 He is the Mercedes Marathon medical director and participated on the World Bowl medical team for NFL Europe for several years.

 Dr. Ortega enjoys spending time with his family, as well as playing golf and basketball, fishing and participating in other physical fitness activities.
 He and his wife, Trixie, have three sons: Sullivan, Cooper and Andrew.